argonne-lcf/inference-endpoints/README.md

 * meta-llama-3-8b-instruct
 * meta-llama-3-70b-instruct

+**Note:** These models run in 12-hour batches, after which the node is released for other tasks.
+If no model is currently active and a query is made, a new 12-hour session will start.
+The first query after the node's release will have a delay of about 10 minutes to load the models.
+Soon, we will add a persistent reservation for longer runtimes.
 **Note:** For additional endpoints, add the HF-compatible model to the path `/eagle/argonne_tpc/model_weights/` and contact us at [atanikanti@anl.gov] or raise an issue in this repository and we will add it promptly.

 ## Prerequisites